-If a student feels there has been some procedural irregularity concerning her/his suspension from the university, the student may request a review by the Graduate College.
-This review may be conducted by the Dean of the Graduate College (or her/his designee).
+If a student feels there has been some procedural irregularity concerning their suspension from the university, the student may request a review by the Division of Graduate Studies.
+This review may be conducted by the Dean of the College of Graduate, Research, and Online Education (or their designee).